9 Different Types of Noise – The Colors of Sound

 Since colored noise is randomly produced, it’s not easy to identify different colors of noise merely by listening to them.
 I have decided to include a sample for each of the different colors of noise listed below.
-For this purpose, I’ve used the album “technicolors” by Ryoji Ikeda, which features all nine different types of noise.
+For this purpose, I’ve used the album “technicolors” by Ryoji Ikeda, which features all nine different noise types.

 White noise is the most commonly known type of noise color.
 It’s defined as a sound signal containing random and different frequencies playing at the same intensity.

-Some people perceive white noise as being high-pitched.
+Some people perceive white noise as being high-pitched (eg. static, fan, air conditioner).
 However, this happens because our ears are programmed to listen to high frequencies louder, not because the high frequencies contained in white noise signals are more prevalent than the mid and low frequencies.
 For more information on that concept, see our article on the Fletcher Munson curve.

 Pink noise is like white noise, but it’s arranged according to the way humans perceive sound.
 In a pink noise signal, random and different frequencies play at different energy levels per octave so all octaves can be perceived evenly.
 Sounds complicated, right?
 Allow me to explain.